Hulupeep/roadmap/roadmap_proposal.md

 # **Roadmap proposal: Self-Improving Agentic Ecosystem**

 ### **The short and sweet:**

-### If the ecosystem of ruvnet *could potentially be agi-like* \- then make the roadmap to align with that. **This doc proposes to create that agi roadmap** and begins with 5 novel and 5 user based epics to engineer towards agi-like capabilities.
+ If the ecosystem of ruvnet *could potentially be agi-like* \- then make the roadmap to align with that. **This doc proposes to create that agi roadmap** and begins with 5 novel and 5 user based epics to engineer towards agi-like capabilities.

+## **yellow stickie:**
+Straw-man draft.
+Stiched from ruvnet repos and latesst research.
+THe purpose here is to give a) a single clear roadmap b) a single clear ask c) with a single, purposeful and ambitious mission tying it together.

 ## **Summary:**